-All candidates must complete and submit their applications to you no later than 5:00pm in the time zone where your endorsing institution is located on 20 September 2022.
+All candidates must complete and submit their applications to you no later than 5:00pm in the time zone where your endorsing institution is located on 26 September 2023.
+Recommenders are also required to submit their letters of recommendation by this deadline.
 The application will then be processed by your endorsing institution for submission.
 No changes will be able to be made to the application after this date.

-Final submission of the application including the three letters of recommendation and letter of endorsement must be submitted online by the endorsing institution and received at the regional centre no later than 5:00pm in the time zone where your endorsing institution is located on 22 September 2022.
+Final submission of the application, including the three letters of recommendation and letter of endorsement, must be submitted online by the endorsing institution and received at the regional centre no later than 5:00pm in the time zone where your endorsing institution is located on 28 September 2023.

 A pdf of the candidate’s official Academic transcripts must be submitted online by the candidate.
 Photocopies of the transcript are acceptable.
 Unofficial transcripts, including student unofficial transcripts are not acceptable and if these are included the application may be considered ineligible.
 If invited to interview candidates will be required to courier one hard copy of the transcript to the Regional Centre.

 The letter of endorsement is the Institution’s opportunity to give the regional committee a deeper insight into the candidate’s qualities and potential.
 Endorsers should indicate how the candidate performed throughout the college or university selection process, and why the institution chose to endorse that candidate.
 The letter should provide perspective—placing the candidate, the letters of recommendation, and the application in context.
 It should also outline why and how the candidate best fits the Marshall Scholarship criteria.